 The performer may use Professional Tools: Artist to add their artistry to any other item they make, be it the product of another Skill such as jewelry, a book of poetry, an outfit, or an item that is not otherwise represented that is a phys-rep alone, such as a painting or a sculpture.

 Artistry makes other kinds of performances permanent, storing the effects of things like Comforts or Entertainment indefinitely so they may be enjoyed again and again.
-Any character can benefit from an artistic piece once per day by interacting with it in some significant way for a few moments.
+Any character can benefit from an artistic piece once per day by interacting with it in some significant way, such as viewing it and appreciating it, for a several long moments.
+Art can be appreciated in this way only once per Scene.

 Rank 3: Entertainment